thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects.desc.md

 ### Key-value pairs

+Objects start with an open curly brace and end with a closing curly brace, this is known as an `object literal`.

 We're going to declare a variable named `person` and set it to an empty object literal:

 ```javascript
 var person = {};
 ```

-Objects start with an open curly brace and end with a closing curly brace.
 Inside of these braces, we store data as key-value pairs.
-The key is similar to an index of an array.
-The value is similar to a value in an array.

 Here's an example of an object literal with one key-value pair: